rawrmaan/restyped-axios/README.md

 # RESTyped Axios

 Axios typings for consuming [RESTyped](https://github.com/rawrmaan/restyped) APIs

 ## Usage

 `npm install restyped-axios`

+_Note: >=2.0.0 supports TypeScript 2.8 and higher.
+Use a lower version if you need TypeScript 2.4-2.7 support._

 It's just like normal axios, except you'll need to provide a RESTyped API definition file for the API you want to use.